jliu70/adafruit.usedgoodies.com/docs/glossary/feather.md

 WIP

-Feather Format is an Adafruit standard format for microcontrollers.
+[Feather](https://learn.adafruit.com/adafruit-feather) is an Adafruit standard format for microcontrollers.

 - Large, comparatively for microcontrollers.
     - Still pretty small compared to a Raspberry Pi or other types of SBCs (Single Board Computers)